 The Group's business with suppliers is managed through MMC Group's Global Sourcing and Procurement department.
-The relationships with suppliers are governed either by a specific contractual agreement or a standard terms and conditions agreement with the supplier, both of which oblige all suppliers to uphold and comply with the MMC Group corporate code of conduct: 'The Greater Good'.
-The Greater Good outlines the key tenets of our anti-fraud, anti-slavery, bribery and corruption policy, diversity and inclusion practices, hiring practices, and more.
+The relationships with suppliers are governed either by a specific contractual agreement or a standard terms and conditions agreement with the supplier, both of which oblige all suppliers to uphold and comply with the Group's corporate code of conduct: 'The Greater Good'.
+The Greater Good includes standards related to anti-fraud, anti-slavery, bribery and corruption policy, diversity and inclusion practices, hiring practices, and more.
 Suppliers and supplier personnel are required to comply with the relevant provisions of such as part of our contractual agreements.